 Any accident that occurs during clinical hours resulting in patient or personal injury and/or damage to the equipment must be reported immediately to the clinical instructor and to the faculty clinical coordinator.
 The student will be required to follow the procedure for documenting the incident on the proper form, per hospital/clinic policy, at the time the incident occurred.
-Also, the student must complete an Amarillo College incident report and return it to the faculty clinical coordinator within one school day following the incident.
+Also, the student must complete an Amarillo College incident report (found on the Amarillo College Health Sciences Home Page) and return it to the faculty clinical coordinator within one school day following the incident.